longjl1/Time-to-mato/docs/roadmap.md

 - [2024-08-02] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.

 - [2024-08-14] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.

+- [2024-08-22] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.